-As shown in Figures \ref{fig:LF_mnist}, \ref{fig:LF_fashion}, and \ref{fig:LF_cifar}, VFEFL consistently achieves high accuracy under LF attacks, demonstrating strong robustness.
-On the CIFAR10 dataset (Fig. \ref{fig:LF_cifar}), model convergence is relatively slower due to the aggregation rule normalizing each local model's norm based on the baseline.
-This design mitigates malicious clients' attempts to amplify local model parameters, as evidenced by the scaling attack results in Figures \ref{fig:mnist_sa}, \ref{fig:fashion_sa}, and \ref{fig:cifar_sa}, but increases convergence time.
-Nevertheless, after approximately 20 iterations, our scheme attains satisfactory accuracy.
-Moreover, on MNIST and Fashion-MNIST, the global model maintains high classification accuracy and exhibits superior defense and stability against attacks compared to other methods.
-These results further confirm the robustness and effectiveness of our approach in adversarial settings.
+As illustrated in Figures \ref{fig:LF_mnist}, \ref{fig:LF_fashion} and \ref{fig:LF_cifar}, the proposed scheme consistently achieves high accuracy under LF attacks across all three datasets, while effectively suppressing the attack success rate.
+This highlights the robustness of our approach in defending against LF attacks.
+But in the CIFAR10 dataset, the global models obtained from the training of our scheme converge relatively slowly, as shown in Fig \ref{fig:LF_cifar}.
+This phenomenon is mainly due to the fact that the adopted aggregation rule normalises the norm of each local model based on the root model.
+This design effectively suppresses the malicious client's strategy to enhance the attack effectiveness by amplifying the parameters of the local models, as demonstrated by the scaling attack in Figs \ref{fig:mnist_sa}, \ref{fig:fashion_sa}, and \ref{fig:cifar_sa}.
+However, this normalisation mechanism also increases the number of iterations required for model convergence to some extent.
+Nevertheless, after about 20 iterations, the global model trained by our scheme is still able to achieve satisfactory accuracy.
+In addition, the global model trained by the proposed scheme not only maintains high classification accuracy on MNIST and Fashion-MNIST datasets, but also demonstrates better defence capability and performance stability against malicious attacks compared to other schemes in multiple iterations.
+The above results further validate the robustness and effectiveness of this paper's method in malicious environments.